klahnakoski/mo-threads/README.md

 speed improvement can only be realized if there is no serialization happening at the multi-threaded queue.

-### Async vs. Actors
+### Do not use Async

-My personal belief is that [actors](http://en.wikipedia.org/wiki/Actor_model) are easier to reason about than [async tasks](https://docs.python.org/3/library/asyncio-task.html).
+[Actors](http://en.wikipedia.org/wiki/Actor_model) are easier to reason about than [async tasks](https://docs.python.org/3/library/asyncio-task.html).
 Mixing regular methods and co-routines (with their `yield from` pollution) is dangerous because:

 1. calling styles between synchronous and asynchronous methods can be easily confused
-2. actors can use blocking methods, co-routines can not
+2. actors can use blocking methods, async can not
 3. there is no way to manage resource priority with co-routines.
 4. stack traces are lost with co-routines
 5. async scope easily escapes lexical scope, which promotes bugs